YottaDB/YDBDoc/ProgGuide/ioproc.rst

 **$PRINCIPAL**

 A process inherits three open file descriptors from its parent - STDIN, STDOUT and STDERR - which can all map to different files or devices.
-YottaDB/GT.M provides no way for M application to access STDERR.
+YottaDB provides no way for M application to access STDERR.
 Although STDIN and STDOUT may map to different devices, files, sockets, pipes, etc. in the operating system, M provides for only device $PRINCIPAL, to refers to both.
 At process startup, and when $PRINCIPAL is selected with a USE command, READ commands apply to STDIN and WRITE commands apply to STDOUT.
 The device type of the standard input determines which USE deviceparameters apply to $PRINCIPAL.

 For an interactive process, $PRINCIPAL is the user's terminal.
-YottaDB/GT.M ignores a CLOSE of the principal device.
-YottaDB/GT.M does not permit a SET command to modify $PRINCIPAL.
+YottaDB ignores a CLOSE of the principal device.
+YottaDB does not permit a SET command to modify $PRINCIPAL.

 0 is an alternate for $PRINCIPAL (for example, USE 0).
-YottaDB/FIS recommends that application code use $PRINCIPAL.
-The environment variable gtm_principal can be used to set a string reported by YottaDB/GT.M for $PRINCIPAL and which can be used in lieu of $PRINCIPAL for the USE command.
+YottaDB recommends that application code use $PRINCIPAL.
+The environment variable gtm_principal can be used to set a string reported by YottaDB for $PRINCIPAL and which can be used in lieu of $PRINCIPAL for the USE command.

 **$ZIO**